NeuroML/Documentation/source/Userdocs/Software/NeuroML_API.md

 (neuromlc++:gethelp)=
 ### Getting help

-For any questions regarding libNeuroML, please open an issue on the GitHub issue tracker [here](https://github.com/NeuroML/NeuroML_API/issues).
+For any questions regarding the C++ NeuroML API, please open an issue on the GitHub issue tracker [here](https://github.com/NeuroML/NeuroML_API/issues).
 Any bugs and feature requests can also be filed there.

 You can also use any of the {ref}`communication channels of the NeuroML community <contact>`.